Salil307/Red-Wine-Analysis-using-R-/red-wine-analysis-by-r (1).md

 ## Univariate Plots

-First, before doing any analysis between the variables, I am going to plot the distribution of each of the variable as I would like to get a feel of the variables first.
-Based on the distribution shape, i.e. Normal, Positive Skew or Negative Skew, this will also help me to get some sense what to expect when I plot different variables against each other.
-Also for many variables, there are extreme outliers present in this dataset.
-For those, I will remove the extreme outliers for a more robust analysis.
+I'm going to plot the distribution of each variable first in order to get a feel for it before undertaking any analysis between the variables.
+Plotting different variables against each other will also help me get a feel of what to expect based on the distribution shape, such as Normal, Positive Skew, or Negative Skew.
+This dataset has severe outliers for a number of variables as well.
+To provide a more thorough study, I shall exclude the extreme outliers for those.

 ```{r echo=FALSE, message=FALSE, warning=FALSE}
 ggplot(data = wine, aes(x = quality)) +